Frequently Asked Questions

-A. Special Ballots are a form of ballot used to allow voting by people who are outside of their own municipality, rural community, school district, or health region or who otherwise cannot or do not want to go to the polls.
+A. Special Ballots are a form of ballot used to allow voting by people who are outside of their own municipality, school district, or health region or who otherwise cannot or do not want to go to the polls.
 This includes home-bound voters, those in hospital, or those travelling, working or studying away from their ordinary residence during an election.
 Any returning office can issue a special ballot for a voter from any electoral region in the province.

 For home-bound or hospitalized voters who wish to vote using a special ballot, election officials from the local returning office will take a ballot and ballot box to the voter to allow the person to vote independently.
 A care-giver spouse of a home-bound voter may vote at the same time, if they wish.
 Simply call the returning office to make arrangements to vote.

-Voters travelling, working or studying in the province away from their ordinary residence during an election may vote at any returning office for candidates for their home municipality, rural community, school district, or health region.
+Voters travelling, working or studying in the province away from their ordinary residence during an election may vote at any returning office for candidates for their home municipality, school district, or health region.
 Those voters travelling, working or studying out of the province must contact their home returning office, which will send a ballot to them.
 In this situation, call or e-mail as soon as possible, to ensure your ballot can be returned on time.

 Q. Who are the candidates in the election and how can I get in touch with them?